jaloaguero/GeometricSeriesProgram/README.md

 # TAMUhack2019 Project
-Takes numbers, sorts them and finds a pattern to then form an equation.
+Takes numbers　and finds a pattern to then form an equation.

 Please label whatever you do with a version number, so we know what is the most recent one.